miso25/fonteo/README.md

 	<p class='text'>Hello World!
 I am Fonteo - a jQuery Plugin to animate text...</p>

-This is a basic usage.
-It only splits a text within all elements with the class ".text" to individual letters.
+This is a basic usage without text movement.
+It only splits a text within all elements with the class ".text" to individual letters and adds some animation.
 Check [jsFiddle example](https://jsfiddle.net/miso25/5u1q7s1n/)

 	$('.text').fonteo()